dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T699: Fair penalties should not hinder business innovation.
+### T699: Penalties should be fair and not stifle innovation.

 |Support|
 |---|